Shelby County Courthouse

 In the 20th century, Shelby County continued to thrive, with the oil and gas industries playing a significant role in its economy.
 The county also witnessed significant social and political changes, with the Civil Rights Movement bringing about integration and equal rights for African Americans.
 Today, Shelby County remains an important agricultural and industrial center, with a mix of rural landscapes and urban developments.

-This timeline provides a concise overview of the key events in the history of Shelby County, Texas.
+This timeline provides a condensed summary of the historical journey of Shelby County, Texas.

 • 1823 - Shelby County is established